ballerina-platform/ballerina-dev-website/swan-lake/resources/featured-scenarios/write-a-restful-api-with-ballerina.md

 ```

 In this code:
-- This resource is a bit more different than the first two resources.
+- This resource is different from the first two resources.
 As explained earlier, resource methods have accessors.
-- In addition, it also supports hierarchical paths making it ideal for implementing RESTful APIs.
+- It also supports hierarchical paths, making it ideal for implementing RESTful APIs.
 Hierarchical paths can have path params.
--  In this case, `iso_code` is used as the path param, which in turn, becomes a string variable.
+-  In this case, `iso_code` is used as the path param, which, in turn, becomes a string variable.

 ## The complete code

-The below is the complete code of the service implementation.
+Below is the complete code of the service implementation.

 ```ballerina
 import ballerina/http;